 - Make it voiced, so you get /ʒ/

-- Do it staccato, that is, short, clipped and strongly started
+- Without losing that position, press your tongue against the palate and do the sound staccato, that is, short, clipped and strongly started

 Now you are able to produce the phoneme /ʤ/ accurately and you can use it to say words like the following: